pingidentity/pingdirectory-go-client/configurationapi/docs/AddSevenBitCleanPluginRequest.md

 ### NewAddSevenBitCleanPluginRequest

-`func NewAddSevenBitCleanPluginRequest(pluginName string, schemas []EnumsevenBitCleanPluginSchemaUrn, pluginType []EnumpluginPluginTypeProp, attributeType []string, enabled bool, ) *AddSevenBitCleanPluginRequest`
+`func NewAddSevenBitCleanPluginRequest(pluginName string, schemas []EnumsevenBitCleanPluginSchemaUrn, enabled bool, ) *AddSevenBitCleanPluginRequest`

 NewAddSevenBitCleanPluginRequest instantiates a new AddSevenBitCleanPluginRequest object This constructor will assign default values to properties that have it defined,